 For the 2020-21 school year, Invocare was added as a partnership to support seven campuses, and Vida and Clearhope were expanded to serve thirteen additional campuses.
-To date, the District has expanded campus based mental health services to 32 campuses in all 11 feeder patterns.
-Effective December 7, 2020, Vida transitioned services with the District due to shifts in the Vida organization's business model in response to the COVID-19 pandemic.
+To date, the District has expanded campus based mental health services to All campuses in all 12 feeder patterns.
+Effective December 7, 2020, Vida transitioned out of the District due to shifts in the Vida organization's business model in response to the COVID-19 pandemic.
 District Social Workers and Mental Health Counselors supported the transition efforts by contacting the families and assisting them with the referral process to a new partner.
+The District also launched the Texas Child Health Access Through Telemedicine (TCHATT) therapeutic services at Progressive High School and James Reese Career and Technical Center.
+TCHATT psychiatric services are available to all campuses.